Gaspé Campus

 Your University Studies

-The University programs available to you with a DEC in Social Sciences are:
+The University programs available to you with a DEC in Social Science are:

 • The field of administration and management (human resources management, business administration, accounting, etc.);